+91% of malware uses DNS for command-and-control, exfiltration, or redirection — Cisco Annual Security Report.
 RoCi is Nantevo's AI-powered threat intelligence engine.
-She analyzes the DNS telemetry stream to detect behavioral anomalies, identify attack patterns, and automatically update threat rules — across every authenticated client, continuously.
+It analyzes the DNS telemetry stream to sever those C2 channels, identify attack patterns, and automatically update threat rules — across every authenticated client, with 1:1 device attribution, continuously.

 RoCi never touches a live query.
 All analysis happens asynchronously on the log stream — after responses are delivered.
 DNS resolution latency is a hard constraint.
 AI inference is not.
-This design keeps both fast and accurate.
+The ~16ms production average holds regardless of analysis complexity.

 DNS resolution speed is non-negotiable.
-RoCi's design separates the response path from the analysis path — queries are resolved and returned without waiting for any AI inference.
-RoCi works on what already happened, not what is happening right now.
+RoCi's design separates the response path from the analysis path entirely — queries resolve and return without waiting for any AI inference.
+The ~16ms production average is protected by design, not policy.

 Every step in the live query path is a fast lookup, never an inference.